Treating Hookworms in Your Cat or Dog

 It's easier to practice preventing hookworms than have to treat them.
 But if your pet is already infected, there are ways to get them back to tip top shape.
 Learn more here.

-Hookworms are an unsavory intestinal parasite that feed off of the blood from your pet’s intestinal wall.
+Hookworms are unsavory intestinal parasites that feed off of the blood from your pet’s intestinal wall.
 Like most other diseases, prevention is much easier and more comfortable than treatment, but if your cat or dog already has hookworms, there are medications that will help them get back to feeling 100%.

 Prevention

 Still, controlling your cat’s or dog’s movement 24/7 can be tough, and this method isn’t 100% effective.
 Instead, you can put your cat or dog on a worm-preventative medicine, often containing ivermectin, that keeps them from ever developing a problem.
 The same medications that prevent heartworm will also prevent hookworms.
-These medicines come in spot-on form, or more commonly in a once monthly flavored pill, like Trifexis, that will keep your pet happy and healthy.
+These medicines come in spot-on form, or more commonly, in a once-monthly flavored pill, like Trifexis, that will keep your pet happy and healthy.

 Treatment for Hookworms

 If you suspect that your pet has hookworms, your vet will want to check your pet’s stool for eggs to make sure that hookworms are the true cause.
-Because it takes a few weeks for hookworms to start shedding eggs, diagnosis in puppies and kittens can be a bit more difficult, and your vet may recommend having your puppy on deworming medication without confirmed diagnosis, as the effects can be much more severe in young animals.
+Because it takes a few weeks for hookworms to start shedding eggs, diagnosis in puppies and kittens can be a bit more difficult, and your vet may recommend having your puppy on deworming medication without a confirmed diagnosis, as the effects can be much more severe in young animals.
 Some veterinarians treat puppies and kittens for hookworms every three weeks just as a preventative.

 Your veterinarian will then retest your pet's stool for eggs to make sure the treatment has worked or determine that more treatment is necessary.